sensiblecodeio/hookbot/README.md

 Why use hookbot?
 ----------------

-Hookbot is a server makes it so that you can listen on a public port for webhooks in one place.
+Hookbot is a server which makes it so that you can listen on a public port for webhooks in one place.

 Any applications wanting to listen to the webhooks can make an outbound websocket